These easy Halloween shadow puppets are sure to please. They are a quick craft for kids of all ages, so let’s get started.

 These types of crafts are those we get the most ‘bang for our buck,’ so to speak.
 We had some stiffened black felt left over from our Olaf dress up costume and we used those remnants for a set of Halloween shadow puppets.
-Click through to see all of our adorable new friends and a tutorial, complete with a free printable!

 It was the witching hour and I needed something to get the kiddo to dinner without any fussing in between.
 A quick, no mess craft like these Halloween shadow puppets was the answer.
 Elise would shout out something that was Halloween-like to her and I would draw it and get her approval before I cut it out of the felt.

 1. A witch’s hat doesn’t look like a hat at all when cut from felt.

 2. My daughter is quite picky about what a ghost should look like.